Detect

 -

-There have been significant amount of complaints about company’s business activities.
+Complaints about business activities — There have been a significant number of complaints about the company’s business activities.

 -